Someone's Knocking at the Door: Plot

 Ray Harris (Jordan Lawson), a med student, sits in his dorm, watching stag films and shooting what at first appears to be heroin but is later revealed to be an experimental drug called "Taldon".
 He hears a knock on his door and answers it.
 He is greeted with the sight of a fully nude woman, who makes sexual advances towards him.
 He reciprocates, only for the woman to metamorphose into a grotesque man with a freakishly large penis.
 The man attacks Ray, and it is strongly implied (and later confirmed) that the man rapes and kills him.

 Ray's friends Meg, Joe and Annie learn of Ray's death.
 Another consort of Ray's, Sebastian, suspects Joe of killing Ray in a bizarre sex game, as Joe was the last person to be seen with Ray.
 Justin joins the four of them at Ray's funeral.
 Meanwhile, police are baffled to learn that Ray died after a phallus, fifteen inches in length and four inches in diameter, pulverized his colon.
-The five remaining coeds come under suspicion and are interrogated.
+The five remaining students come under suspicion and are interrogated.
 However, no evidence implicating them in the crime exists and they are allowed to leave.
 A flashback shows the six friends using Taldon, the drug found at the scene of Ray's murder, and reading the case files of John and Wilma Hopper, a serial killer couple that was the subject of an intensive study at the school when it was still a mental hospital.
 They hypothesize that the Hoppers, long thought to be dead, have returned via astral projection.